alanmansour/GramAI/reports/README.md

 >
 > Answer:

-We used the following services: Compute Engine, Cloud Run, and Cloud Storage.
+We primarily used the following services: Compute Engine, Cloud Run, and Cloud Storage.

 - **Compute Engine** allows running virtual machines (VMs) on Google's cloud.
 By choosing the configuration of CPU, memory, GPU, disk, OS, and the needed software to run on the VMs, this service porivdes everything necessary to perform training on cloud.